Tel: 00 353 61 202015

 LM121 Computer Science is a gateway from Semester 2 (Year 1) to a degree in either:

-The Faculty of Science and Engineering currently offers a number of degree programmes oriented around computing technologies.
+The Faculty of Science and Engineering currently offers a number of degree programmes oriented around computer science.
 This programme allows you to take a variety of subjects centred on Computer Science (Common Entry) before deciding to choose a specific programme.

 The Computer Systems degree is a blend of typical computer science and software engineering degree programmes; with an emphasis on artificial intelligence and data science